lastralab/ArduinoRadar/README.md

 ![rad](https://cloud.githubusercontent.com/assets/22894897/22486700/ceb447e8-e7c7-11e6-9cb0-9159f0d54feb.gif)

-The original code belongs to Dejan Nedelkovski, this is an adaptation for Mac users.
+The original code belongs to Dejan Nedelkovski, this is an adaptation for Mac users and for my own needs.

 THE WIRING: